seamplex/milonga/README.md

 The `make check` command may not show the actual output of the examples but the overall result (i.e. whether the test passed, the test failed or the test was skipped).
 Expect your screen to be filled up with plots, post-processing views and browsers showing debugging and benchmarking information.
 Each individual test may be repeated by executing the `test-*.sh` scripts located in the `examples` subdirectory.

+User iepale has shared a [set of input files](https://bitbucket.org/iepale/examples) that solve some of the [ANL-7416](http://www.corephysics.com/benchmarks/anl7416_benchmark15.pdf) benchmarks using his [fork of milonga](https://bitbucket.org/iepale/milo-tra) that allows to solve transient solutions.
+This fork will soon be merged into the [main milonga branch](https://bitbucket.org/seamplex/milonga).

 ## Slab